QB3/sparse-ho/README.rst

 (you may need to open  fresh new terminal).

-To be able to run the code you first need to run, in this folder (root folder):
+To be able to run the code you first need to run, in the folder that contains the setup.py file (root folder):

 ::

     pip install -e .

-You should now be able to run a friendly example which reproduces Figure 1:
+You should now be able to run a first example which reproduces Figure 1:

 ::

     ipython -i examples/plot_time_to_compute_single_gradient.py

-If you want to compare methods to solve the whole hyperparameter optimization problem, you can run the friendly example:
+If you want to compare methods to solve the whole hyperparameter optimization problem, you can run the example:

 ::